A Unified Framework for Inference in Network Models with Degree Heterogeneity and Homophily: Introduction

-Another important feature commonly existing in social and econometric network data is the \emph{homophily} on individual-level attributes--a phenomenon that the individuals tend to form connections with those like themselves [e.g., \cite{McPherson-Lynn2001, kossinets-watts-2006, Sergio-Matthew-2009}].
-The individual attributes may be immutable characteristics such as racial and ethnic groups and ages; it also may be mutable characteristics such as places living, occupations, levels of affluence, and interests.
+Another important feature, which commonly exists in social and econometric network data, is the \emph{homophily} on individual-level attributes--a phenomenon that individuals tend to form connections with those like themselves [e.g., \cite{McPherson-Lynn2001, kossinets-watts-2006, Sergio-Matthew-2009}].
+The individual attributes may be immutable characteristics such as racial and ethnic groups and ages; it may also be mutable characteristics such as home address, occupations, levels of affluence, and personal interests.
 The presence of homophily has important implications on the network formation process.
-In one hand, it produces preferential selection--individuals are more easily interact with those with similar characteristics.
-In the other hand, the existing links create social influence: people may modify their behaviors to bring them more closely into alignment with the behaviors of their associated ones.
+On the one hand, it produces preferential selection--individuals tend more likely to interact with those with similar characteristics.
+On the other hand, the existing links create social influence: people may modify their behaviors to bring them closely into alignment with their neighbors in the network.